jspm/jspm.org/jspm-dev-release.md

 All packages on `jspm.dev` are optimized with RollupJS.
 If the package only has a single main entry point it will be delivered as a single file.
 If the package has multiple entry points then a RollupJS code splitting build is done for those entry points.

 The recommended best-practice for packages to serve minimal JavaScript is to have users import subpaths for specific features - `import('pkg/featureA')` and `import('pkg/featureB')`.
-This way users only download the JavaScript they need for a specific feature.
+This way users only download the JavaScript for the package features they need.

 For example a package with two files `index.js` and `feature.js`, where `index.js` imports from `feature.js`, can be optimized with RollupJS to be served as a single file by inlining the contents of `feature.js` into `index.js`.